fa11enangel/ripe-stat-rb/README.md

 # Ripe Stat for Ruby

 This is a ruby client for the stat.ripe.net data service.
+Check out the [About](https://stat.ripe.net/about/) page for more information.

 ![test](https://github.com/fa11enangel/ripe-stat-rb/actions/workflows/test.yml/badge.svg)

+**ATTENTION:** This is not an official client and it is not feature complete.
+I only implemented the stuff that I just investigated.

 ## Usage

 This is a simple API wrapper.
 If you understand the API and the data, you can use and extend it for your needs.

 ### Create the client